Your Cart is Empty.

 Log into your paper trading account and look at the options for one of your stocks (most platforms have an “Options” or “Chains” tab).
 You’ll see a list of strike prices and expiration dates.
 Try these experiments:

-- Choose different strike prices.
-Pick a price 5–10% below the current stock price (e.g., if Apple is $200, try $190 or $180).
+• Choose different strike prices.
+Pick a price 5–10% below the current stock price (e.g., if the stock is $200, try $190 or $180).
 Notice how the cash premium you’d receive changes.
 Lower strike prices usually mean smaller premiums but less chance of having to buy the stock.

 Step 2: Track Your Practice Trades